More about: Park Güell in Barcelona Tickets and Tours

 I advise you to bring your own food and water on your visit to Park Güell, as there are not too many options for eating and the places around the park are quite expensive and not particularly good.
 You might be able to wait for food if you visit the park early in the morning or at sunset, but definitely packing a bottle of water in your backpack is one of the best ideas.

-7. Why Park Güell is a must-see visit
+Why Park Güell is a must-see visit

 In addition to its cultural interest and for allowing a glimpse into the tastes, aesthetics and social dynamics of the era in which it was created, Park Güell is an essential visit just for the artistic delight offered by the plasticism of its structures and the creativity of its architectural design.

 The so-called Carmel bunkers are on a mound near Park Güell where, at the time of the Civil War, an anti-aircraft battery was located.
 Today it is the best viewpoint in Barcelona with stunning views of the city and a very popular place to watch the sunset.
-After your visit to Park Güell, especially if you go in the afternoon, you may want to stop by the Carmel bunkers to end the day.
+After your visit to Park Güell, especially if you go in the afternoon, you might want to stop by the Carmel bunkers to end the day.

 It is about a 20 minute walk from Park Güell, and you can also go by metro (Alfons X station on line 4).
 Remember to wear comfortable shoes as the climb to the bunkers is a bit steep, and I recommend wearing a sweater or sweatshirt if you are going to see the sunset.
-If you bring something to snack and water or a couple of beers in your backpack, you will be sure to have a great time.
+If you bring something to snack and water or a couple of beers in your backpack, you'll be sure to have a great time.

-9. Other visits that may interest you
+Other visits that may interest you